Clay-foundation/stacchip/README.md

 The [`stacchip-linz`](stacchip/processors/linz_processor.py) processor CLI processes data from the New Zealand high resolution open aerial imagery.

-As a sample, we randomly select 10% the scenes from a selected set of the catalogs.
+As a sample, we randomly select 50% the scenes, whith a minimum of 10 and a maximum of 2000 scenes for each catalog that was included.
 We selected the latest imagery for each of the available regions of new zealand.
 The list of catalogs is in the linz processor file.

+We also resample all the imagery to 30cm so that the data is consistent.

 Similar to the other processors, the input variables are provided using env vars.